ylc395/joplin-plugin-pages-publisher/README.md

 # Joplin Pages Publisher

-This plugin help you generate a static website from your picked Joplin notes, and publish it as [Github Pages](https://pages.github.com/) which are accessible on Web, **with a few mouse clicks, even if you know nothing about website building & publishing / Git / Github**.
+This plugin helps you generate a static website from your picked Joplin notes, and publish it as [Github Pages](https://pages.github.com/) which are accessible on Web, **with a few mouse clicks, even if you know nothing about website building & publishing / Git / Github**.

-Also, this plugin allow you to customize your website's theme, if you know something about HTML / CSS / JavaScript.
+Also, this plugin allows you to customize your website's theme, if you know something about HTML / CSS / JavaScript.

 Hope you enjoy it!